AdrianRRojo/Front-end-exercise/README.md

 ## MVP
 ---
-[x] Display a form with inputs for each field,
+[ x ] Display a form with inputs for each field,

-[x] Allow a user to complete and submit the form,
+[ x ] Allow a user to complete and submit the form,

-[x] Do not allow form submission without completing the entire form,
+[ x ] Do not allow form submission without completing the entire form,

-[x] Provide feedback upon successful form submission
+[ x ] Provide feedback upon successful form submission

 ## Technogies Used
 ---